 - Make sure that the PoE Max LED is off.
 If the PoE Max LED is solid amber, disconnect one or more PoE devices to prevent PoE oversubscription.
 Start by disconnecting the device from the highest-numbered port. - Make sure that the Ethernet cables are plugged in correctly.
-For each powered device (PD) that is connected to the switch, the associated lower port LED on the switch lights solid green.
-If the lower port LED lights solid amber, a PoE fault occurred and PoE halted because of one of the conditions that are listed in the following table.
+If the LED Mode button is set to PoE Mode, for each powered device (PD) that is connected to the switch, the associated port LED on the switch lights solid green.
+If the port LED lights solid yellow, a PoE fault occurred and PoE halted because of one of the conditions that are listed in the following table.

-Table 5.
+Table 6.
 PoE fault conditions and possible solutions